FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Campaigns

-\textbf{Identifying fuzzing targets.} As discussed earlier, the runtime is a collection of components (including the component responsible for executing IEC binaries), so fuzzing the runtime implies interaction with the components responsible for its functionality.
-However, as was mentioned in Section \ref{sec:preliminaries}, despite the runtime having a single generic codebase, its actual builds can significantly vary based on the target architecture, vendor modifications, and hardware platform constraints.
+\textbf{Identifying fuzzing runtime targets.} As discussed earlier, the runtime is a collection of components (including the component responsible for executing control binaries), so fuzzing the runtime implies interaction with the components responsible for its functionality.
+However, despite the runtime having a single generic codebase, its actual builds can significantly vary based on the target architecture, vendor modifications, and hardware platform constraints.
 Therefore, the first step is to create a complete list of all instantiated components.
 To achieve that, we start by extracting the interfaces of components reachable from the network.
-The \emph{component interfaces} are defined as the tuple: (Service Group, Command), for the components reachable from layer 7.
+The \emph{component interfaces} are defined as the tuple: (Service Group, Command).
 First, we identify the runtime components loaded by the particular runtime from the boot log of the device and its device description file used by the IDE.
 Next, we identify the Service Group IDs of the loaded components.
-For the generic set of components developed by Codesys, we get this information from the decompiled libraries of the IDE and the captured network communication, assisted with the dissector.
-Table \ref{table:components} presents a subset of components that are present in our target runtime variant.
+For the generic set of components developed by Codesys, we get this information from the decompiled libraries of the IDE and the captured network communication.
+Table \ref{table:components} presents a subset of components in our target runtime variant.